APMdigest and DEVOPSdigest are currently accepting quotes for the lists outlined below

 Please observe the following guidelines when submitting a quote for an APMdigest or DEVOPSdigest list

 ■ APMdigest and DEVOPSdigest reserve the right to edit any quote to ensure it meets the following guidelines.
-However, APMdigest and DEVOPSdigest will never make any edits to intentionally change the meaning of the original quote.
+However, in most cases APMdigest and DEVOPSdigest will only delete text from a quote, but not add text to a quote.

 ■ The inclusion of any quote on a list is at the sole discretion of APMdigest and DEVOPSdigest.